plone/documentation/source/contributing/ask-for-help.rst

   I get error BlahBlahError — what might be wrong?

-  Here is a link to the error log on pastie.org:http://pastie.org/123123"
+  Here is a link to the error log on pastie.org: (post the link)"

 Tracebacks
 ----------

 When there is an error, a Python program always products a traceback, a complete information where the application was when the error happened.

 To help you with an error, a complete traceback log is needed, not just the last line which says something like "AttributeError".

 Copy full tracebacks to your message (discussion forums) or pastie.org link (chat).
 The most reliable way to get the traceback output is to start Plone (Zope application server) in foreground mode in your terminal / command line (see these `debugging tips <http://docs.plone.org/manage/troubleshooting/basic.html>`_)